A. L. Vijay

-A. L. Vijay, known professionally as Vijay, is an Indian film director who works in the Tamil film industry.
-An assistant director with Priyadarshan, he debuted as director with films such as Kireedam and the critically acclaimed Madrasapattinam.
-Vijay later directed films such as Deiva Thirumagal and Thaandavam, starring Vikram in both films.
+A. L. Vijay (18 June 1979), known professionally as Vijay, is an Indian film director and screenwriter who works in the Tamil film industry.
+An assistant director with Priyadarshan, he debuted as director through the film Kireedam (2007), and gained popularity through the films Madrasapattinam (2010) and Deiva Thirumagal (2011).

-Background and personal life
+Background

 Vijay was born into a film family.
 His father, A. L. Azhagappan, is a noted film producer and a former President of the Tamil Nadu Producers Council.
 Azhagappan has also appeared as character artist in some films, including the film Eesan.
 Vijay's brother is the actor Udhaya (actual name: Senthil Kumar).

+Personal life

-Vijay was briefly married to actress Amala Paul between 2014 and 2016-17.
-While Vijay belongs to a Tamil-speaking Hindu family, Amala comes from a Malayalam-speaking Christian family.
-They got engaged on 07 June 2014 at a Church in Aluva, Kerala, using a ring for the ceremony, and were married in a "traditional south Indian style wedding," presumably Hindu, on 12 June 2014 in Chennai.
+Vijay was briefly married to actress Amala Paul between 2014 and 2016–17.
+While Vijay belongs to a Tamil-speaking Hindu family, Amala comes from a Malayali Christian family.
+They got engaged on 7 June 2014 at a Church in Aluva, Kerala, using a ring for the ceremony, and were married in a "traditional south Indian style wedding," presumably Hindu, on 12 June 2014 in Chennai.
 They separated in July 2016 and were granted a divorce by the courts in February 2017.

-In July 2019, in a private family ceremony, Vijay married Dr.R.Aishwarya, a lady of his own community, in a match arranged by their families in the usual Indian way.
-On 30 May 2020, the couple were blessed with their first child, a baby boy.
+In July 2019, in a private family ceremony, Vijay married Dr. R. Aishwarya, a match arranged by their families.
+On 30 May 2020, the couple had their first child, a baby boy.